Ly Tong: Early life

+Ly Tong was born on September 1, 1945 to a family of 9 brothers.
+His father, Lê Văn Tấn was a farmer who was killed during the First Indochina war when Ly Tong was 2 years old.

 In the early years of his life, he studied at An Cựu Primary School in South Vietnam, and then transferred to Nguyen Tri Phuong High School.
 In 1962, Ly Tong finished middle school, and in 1963 he studied at Huế National School.

 Military career

 In 1965, at the age of 19, he joined the Republic of Vietnam Air Force.
 From January 1965 to December 1965, Tong studied at the Air Force Training Center in Nha Trang.
 While at Nha Trang, he received a notice to study in the United States.
 In January 1970, he was assigned to the "Black Eagle" Fighter Squadron of 4th Air Force Division, at the city of Cần Thơ, where he trained to fly the Cessna U-17 and A-37 Dragonfly.
 During this time, Ly Tong fought mainly in the Cambodian campaign and in battles at the southwestern region of Vietnam.